SaurajeetB/Student_Performance_Project/README.md

-# Student Performance Dahboard Project using Excel
+# Student Performance Dasboard Project using Excel
 * ## In this project, I have cleaned and analyzed a dataset consisting of students' scores in various subjects.
 I have created additional columns such as 'Average Score' and 'Grade' for better analysis.
 After this, I created an Excel dashboard that displays various insights from the dataset.

 * ## The dashboard provides an overview of the dataset, showcasing the average score by gender and test preparation by lunch.
 It also presents the grades earned by students based on their ethnicity and parental level of education.
 Additionally, I have included key performance indicators (KPIs) for total, male, and female students.